indychris70/SimpleBankingSystem/README.md

     * Total length 4 digits (0-9)
 * Has Balance
     * Initially hard coded to 0

-### Class: Customer
-* May be logged in to account
-* Can create account
-* Can log into account
-    * Must enter Account Number
-    * Must enter PIN Code
-    * Can get balance
-    * Can log out
-    * Can exit system
-* Can exit system

 ### Class: Bank
 * Has many Accounts
-* Can receive login attempts
+* Can create Accounts
-    * Must validate login requests
-    * Returns Account if valid login
+* Can return Account by account number
-    * Returns Error message if invalid login

 ### Class: Main
-* Create Bank
+* Creates a Bank
-* Create Customer
 * Prompts user to select an option
-    * If Customer not logged in to Account:
+    * If user is not logged in:
         * 1- Create an account
         * 2- Log into account
         * 0- Exit
-    * If Customer logged in to Account:
+    * If user is logged in:
         * 1- Balance
         * 2- Log out
         * 0- Exit
-* Receives, validates, and triggers Customer actions based on selected option
+* Receives user input, validates, triggers actions, and prints messages.

 ## Stages